rktjmp/lush.nvim/README.md

   return {
     -- Define what vims Normal highlight group should look like Normal { bg = lush.hsl(208, 90, 30), fg = lush.hsl(208, 80, 80) },
-    -- And make our comments slightly darker than normal, in italics -- Note you must define Normal before you try to use it.
+    -- And make whitespace slightly darker than normal.
-    Comment { fg = Normal.fg.darken(40), gui = "italic" },
+    -- Note you must define Normal before you try to use it.
-    -- And make Whitespace look the same
+    Whitespace { fg = Normal.fg.darken(40) },
-    Whitespace { Comment },
+    -- And make comments look the same, but with italic text Comment { Comment, gui="italic" },
     -- and clear all highlighting for CursorLine CursorLine { },
   }